-Rachel Terp is the Senior Associate at Bryan Schwartz Law, where she focuses on employment discrimination, whistleblower, retaliation, and wage and hour claims.
+Rachel Terp is a Senior Associate at Bryan Schwartz Law, where she focuses on employment discrimination, whistleblower, retaliation, and wage and hour claims.

 As a law student, Ms. Terp served as a Senior Executive Director for the Berkeley Journal of Employment and Labor Law, and externed for the Honorable Susan Y. Illston of the United States District Court for the Northern District of California.
 Ms. Terp also served as a Coblentz Civil Rights Fellow at the Chief Justice Earl Warren Institute on Law and Social Policy.
 As a summer and fall law clerk at Cotchett Pitre & McCarthy, she worked on state and federal antitrust class actions.
 As a summer law clerk at the East Bay Community Law Center ("EBCLC"), she wrote the bill proposal that formed the basis for the Fair Debt Buying Practices Act (SB233) which was signed into law in the summer of 2013 for which she has been described as an "alchemist" and a "trendsetter." .

 Prior to attending law school, Ms. Terp was a Civil Rights Analyst with the Voting Section of the Civil Rights Division of the United States Department of Justice, and a Fulbright Scholar in Argentina.